-House Education and Public Works Requestor:
+Requestor: House Education and Public Works

-Griffith RFA Analyst(s):
+RFA Analyst(s): Griffith

-Impact Date: February 9, 2022
+Impact Date: February 18, 2022 Updated for Revised and Additional Agency Responses

 Fiscal Impact Summary

 This bill changes the registration period for vehicles in Chapter 3 of Title 56 from a biennial period to an annual period.
 In addition, the bill requires the road use fee for electric and hybrid vehicles to be collected annually instead of biennially.